 - Some products mention the percentages of ingredients on the pack.
 Pick only those which have at least 51% of any recognizable whole grain.

-If you are unsure of your dietary requirements or have conditions that require special meal planning, Avaana can help you consult a nutritionist to gain a better understanding.
+If you are unsure of your dietary requirements or have conditions that require special meal planning, Avaana can help you find a nutritionist online to gain a better understanding.